codio-c5/C5-Development/.guides/content/Lab-Part-1--Calculate-the-Hashes-for-the-File-21b0.md

 ## Calculate the Hashes for the File

-The pane on the left is showing an  html5 file hash calculator.
-There are a number of such calculators on the web.
-You can use this one to compare hash values for the file you downloaded.
+The pane on the left is showing an  HTML5 file hash calculator.
+(There are a number of such calculators on the web.)
+You can use this one to compare hash values for the file you just downloaded.

-- A few  lines below the green box, select the **MD5** & **SHA256** options. (uncheck the other options).
+- A few  lines below the green box, select the **MD5** and **SHA-256** options.
+(Uncheck the other options.)
 - Drag and drop the file you downloaded into the green box.
 - MD5 and SHA-256 hash values appear.
  - Enter the hash values below.